Skip to main content

 • Lower strengths (3 mg) require higher daily counts, reducing appeal to heavy users who prefer fewer, stronger pouches.

-Beginner Guidance: Starting Safe
+Beginner Guidance: Starting Cautiously

 At this point, decide: